AmitDeka/Frontend-Mentor-Challenges/challenges/huddle-landing-page-with-single-introductory-section/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Huddle landing page with single introductory section solution

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents